Navajo Nation Council: 24th council (2019–2023)

-25th council (2023–Present)
+25th council (since 2023)

-On January 10, 2023, the 25th Navajo Nation Council will take their oath of office during the 2023 Navajo Nation Inauguration at the Bee Holdzil Fighting Scouts Events Center in Fort Defiance, Arizona.
-Following the inaugural event, the 24-member council will join for a special session to select a speaker pro-tem.
+On January 10, 2023, the 25th Navajo Nation Council took their oath of office during the 2023 Navajo Nation Inauguration at the Bee Holdzil Fighting Scouts Events Center in Fort Defiance, Arizona.
+Following the inaugural event, the 24-member council held a special session to select a speaker pro-tem.
+Crystalyne Curley was elected as the Navajo Nation Council's first Female speaker in 2023 and was re-elected for another 2-year term in 2025.

-The 25th Navajo Nation Council will have the first youngest member at age 28, Shaandiin Parrish, who is also a former Miss Navajo (2019-2021).
-This council will have a 66% (16/24) of freshmen whom have never been elected under previous councils.
-33% (8/24) will retain their seats in council.
-Then a historic moment will occur, when the council will have a 37.5% (9/24) representation of females, which has not been that high in previous councils.
+The 25th Navajo Nation Council has the youngest member to be part of the council since its formation, 28 year old Shaandiin Parrish, who is also a former Miss Navajo (2019-2021).
+This council has a 66% (16/24) of freshmen whom have never been elected under previous councils.
+33% (8/24) retained their seats in council.
+The council has a 37.5% (9/24) representation of females, which has not been that high in previous councils.

-The 25th Navajo Nation Council from the start has been full of historic moments, now electing the first Woman as the Speaker of the Navajo Nation Council, Honorable Crystalyne Curley.
-Speaker Curley assumed office January 23, 2023 during the Winter Session in 2023.